sbellodev/sbellodev.github.io/index.markdown

 <br/>
 <center>< \ ></center>
 <br/>
-I am always open to new opportunities, so please feel free to contact me through the [information][where] provided below."
+I am always open to new opportunities, so please feel free to contact me through the [information][where] provided below"
 <br/>
 <br/>
 <br/>